Efficient Offline Reinforcement Learning: First Imitate, then Improve: Investigation into Empirical Bias Variance Tradeoff

 \section{Investigation into Empirical Bias Variance Tradeoff}

-We investigate the bias-variance tradeoff described in section 3.2 in practice by empirically varying $\lambda$ for TD3+BC on the Hopper and HalfCheetah medium datasets.
-We find that while all values of $\lambda \in [0,1]$ provide efficiency benefits over no pre-training, the benefit is more significant for $\lambda=0$ (corresponding to the originally proposed value-error pre-training), likely because even for $\lambda=0.1$ the temporal difference component to the loss can have significant impact on the training dynamics, and the pre-training duration is not long enough for this bootstrapping loss to reach consistency.
-However, including some temporal difference component ($\lambda>0$) can help to smooth the transition with off-policy reinforcement learning as we see for HalfCheetah, while the inclusion of some Monte-Carlo component helps to improve the training efficiency.
+We investigate the bias-variance trade-off described in Section \ref{subsec:biasvariance} in practice by empirically varying $\lambda$ across algorithms and environments.
+We find that while all values of $\lambda \in [0,1]$ provide efficiency benefits over no pre-training, the effect of $\lambda=0$ (corresponding to fully supervised value-error pre-training) is often quite different, likely because even for $\lambda=0.1$ the temporal difference component to the loss can have significant impact on the training dynamics, and the pre-training duration is not long enough for this bootstrapping loss to reach consistency.
+However, including some temporal difference component ($\lambda>0$) can help to smooth the transition between imitation learning and off-policy reinforcement learning, as we see particularly evidently for the HalfCheetah environment.

-We also see that stability on convergence for the Hopper environment is greater for smaller $\lambda$ and particularly apparent for $\lambda=0$, supporting our hypothesis in Section 4 and Appendix \ref{app:BCablation} that this additional stability follows from the use of the value error (rather than the temporal difference error) in pre-training.